WWE United States Championship: History

 The United States Championship began as a regional championship called the NWA United States Heavyweight Championship, one of several versions of the title allowed in different territories under the National Wrestling Alliance (NWA) bylaws.
-It was created by and defended in Mid-Atlantic Championship Wrestling (MACW) run by Jim Crockett Jr. Introduced on January 1, 1975, Harley Race became the inaugural champion.
-The title quickly surpassed ed the NWA Mid-Atlantic Heavyweight Championship as the top singles title in the promotion.
-While the NWA recognized only one World Heavyweight Champion, there was no single undisputed United States Champion as a number of NWA regional promotions recognized their own version of the title and champion.
+It was created by and defended in Mid-Atlantic Championship Wrestling (MACW) run by Jim Crockett Jr. Introduced on December 31, 1974, Harley Race became the inaugural champion.
+The title quickly surpassed the NWA Mid-Atlantic Heavyweight Championship as the top singles title in the promotion.
+While the NWA recognized only one World Heavyweight Champion, there was no single undisputed United States Champion, as a number of NWA regional promotions recognized their own version of the title and champion.
 That changed, however, in January 1981; San Francisco-based NWA territory Big Time Wrestling, which was the last remaining promotion outside the Mid-Atlantic territory that recognized its own United States Champion, ceased operations around that time, leaving the Mid-Atlantic version as the only remaining United States Championship.